-Over 100 prospective students gathered near the fences at Staton and Elmore correctional facilities today to participate in Ingram State Technical College Spring 2021 Recruitment Day.
+Over 100 prospective students gathered near the fences at Staton and Elmore correctional facilities today to participate in J. F. Ingram State Technical College Spring 2021 Recruitment Day.

 Ingram State serves incarcerated students exclusively, with programs at seven correctional facilities across Alabama.

 Ingram State president Annette Funderburk said the recruitment day, which featured presentations by instructors as well as music, balloons and prize vouchers for those who signed up, was just one of the many innovative ways the College has worked to serve students during the COVID-19 pandemic.